 A number of special services shared between King’s and Dalhousie are available to students to help ensure that their educational experiences are both rewarding and fulfilling.

-Located on the first floor of the Student Union Building (SUB) at Dalhousie, the Black Student Advising Centre provides assistance for prospective and current students of African descent (African, American, Canadian, Caribbean, etc.).
+The Black Student Advising Centre provides assistance for prospective and current students of African descent (African, American, Canadian, Caribbean, etc.).
 The advisor may organize programme activities that assist students in developing contacts with other students of African descent, both on campus and in the community.
 The centre is intended to foster a sense of support and community among these students, with other students and to increase intercultural awareness.

 The advisor will provide confidential services and programmes individual and/or group assistance, impartial observation, relevant resource materials, along with a referral service, which may benefit students’ academic, personal and social development on and off campus.
 There is a small student resource room for meeting, peer support, reading and/or studying.
 Awards, scholarships, employment, community information and upcoming events are also made available.